Kultzuki/nexus/README.md

 ## 👥 Team

-Created by the ACM Nexus development team for Tula's Institute.
+Created by the ACM Tula's Institute development team.

 ---